raedshorrosh/latex_dropdown/README.md

 ```

 ## Step 5: Setup PRT (Grading)
-The React component normalizes the grade to a number between `0` and `1` and outputs it alongside the answers as a JSON array string.
-In STACK, you must parse this JSON string back into a Maxima list before you can grade it.
+**Note on Grading:** The React app handles all of the marking locally (including partial credit and weighting).
+It returns a normalized grade (a number between `0` and `1`) directly to STACK alongside the student's answers in a JSON array.

+In STACK, you simply parse this JSON string back into a Maxima list before you grade it.

 In your **Potential response tree (PRT)**, scroll down to the **Feedback variables** and add this line:
 ```maxima